Rent vs Buy Calculator

 Mortgage payments are the obvious cost.
 Here's what gets left out:

 Maintenance.
-The rule of thumb is 1% of property value annually for running repairs, plus occasional large capital items (roof 10k, boiler 3k, kitchen 8k+).
+A commonly cited figure is 1% of property value annually for running repairs, plus occasional large capital items (roof 10k, boiler 3k, kitchen 8k+).
 On a 350,000 home that's 3,500 average annually, with lumpy spikes every few years.

 Opportunity cost of the deposit.
 A 70,000 deposit invested in a diversified portfolio at a historical 6% real return would grow to 125,000 over 10 years.
 That's the return the deposit money is not earning while it sits in the walls.